Want to do Victoria on a budget? Explore our list of 27 free things to do in Victoria BC:

 If you enjoy history and architecture – particularly intricate Edwardian millwork - then a stroll through the Empress Hotel lobby is a must.
 Designated a National Historic Site of Canada in 1981, the Empress is also considered one of the world’s most iconic hotels.

 This is where the Lieutenant Governor lives and works.
 It is also where prominent politicians and royalty typically stay when in Victoria.
-The house is generally open for tours however will be undergoing extensive renovations in 2020 and will not be available until the late fall.
-The gardens though will continue to be available to tour throughout the year.
+The house is generally open for tours however is currently closed due to Covid-19.
+The gardens continue to be available to tour throughout the year.

 Victoria’s Chinatown is small but mighty and you could literally spend hours exploring all the interesting shops and sampling some of the food.
-A must visit is Fan Tan Alley, the narrowest street in Canada and while you’re there, indulge in some local, from-scratch ice cream at Kid Sister Ice Cream.
+A must visit is Fan Tan Alley, the narrowest street in Canada and while you’re there, treat yourself to a unique gift from one of over 20 stores that line the narrow road.

 If ever a space can be calm yet chaotic at the same time, it has got to be Victoria’s Inner Harbour and Ships Point.
 Spend just a brief time at the harbour and you may see international ferries, seaplanes, kayakers, whale watchers, harbour cruises, water taxis, tug boats and personal yachts all coming and going with the harbour police conducting the marine traffic like a grandiose symphony orchestra.
-It is beautiful to watch.
+It is beautiful to watch and one of the most iconic things to do in Victoria BC.

 Any time of year if the right time to visit Goldstream Provincial Park.
 Just a short distance from downtown Victoria, Goldstream is a perfect destination for a walk through old-growth rainforest or a hike up Mount Finlayson for the more adventurous.
-Bring some firewood and enjoy a fire at one of the parks fire pits for the ultimate back to nature experience.
+Bring some firewood and enjoy a fire at one of the parks pits for the ultimate back-to-nature experience.

 You can visit Goldstream throughout the year for all the reasons above, but if you happen to be here between mid-October and early December, then you simply must visit to watch the natural phenomenon of the annual salmon run where over a period of approximately 6 weeks, about 30,000 salmon will return to their place of birth to spawn and die.